 "Beckett" could also refer to becket, a nautical term referring to a loop of rope used to secure oars and boats.
 Could be a link to Sam's theories about time travel...

-Nice Guy: Sam, he's not quite The Messiah but he friendly never takes advantage of women and well the fact of the matter is he always wants to help people he's around even when they annoy him.
+Nice Guy: Sam, he's not quite an All-Loving Hero but he friendly never takes advantage of women and well the fact of the matter is he always wants to help people he's around even when they annoy him.

 Nice Job Breaking It, Hero: In "A Leap for Lisa," Sam inadvertently alters history so that a young Al stands trial for a rape/murder case and faces the death penalty.
 Originally Al didn't go to trial because he had an alibi thanks to the young nurse he had been with, who told his lawyer, who tells the court after she dies in a car accident.
 When Sam leaps in, he asks Lisa not to talk to anyone, meaning she takes the alibi to her grave and he does stand trial.
 In a mild subversion Al is okay with this, because it means people won't be spreading rumors about Lisa over her grave (and presumably because he trusts Sam to fix things).

 And this ends up becoming completely subverted by the end due to Lisa not dying.